recurser/jquery-simple-color/README.markdown

                     used if 'displayColorCode' is true.
                      default value: '#FFF'

-callback:           Function to be called when a color is selected.
+onSelect:           Function to be called when a color is selected.
 The
                     hex code is passed into the function. default value: null